Steve's note: On Monday, the benchmark S&P 500 Index fell about 4.1%. It was the worst one-day fall it had since 2011. Did it scare you?

 It’s easy to see why Porter says insurance is the only investment he hopes his kids ever make… These companies collect upfront premiums from their customers.
 The best ones collect more than what they eventually pay out in claims.
 In the meantime, they can invest all that money – called the “float” – and keep the gains…

 A great example of this business model is W.R.
 Berkley (WRB).
-The industry titan reported underwriting profits of more than $200 million last year – and it earned more than $900 million on its $11.4 billion in float.
+The industry titan reported underwriting profits of more than $200 million last year – and it earned nearly $600 million on its float.
 It has booked underwriting profits in 38 out of its last 40 quarters… which means it regularly collects more in premiums than it pays out in claims.
 That level of consistent, stellar underwriting is rare.

 As you can see below, WRB shares are in a sweeping, long-term uptrend.
 The stock is up about 134% over the past 10 years.
 That’s 30% better than the overall market’s increase of 103%.
 Keep an eye on this insurance giant…